golang-design/go2generics/generics.md

 ## C++ Proposals

 The proposals can be found in C++ Standards Committee Papers: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/.
-Most of the proposals are done by Bjarne Stroustrup.
+Most of the proposals are done by Bjarne Stroustrup and can be found in http://www.stroustrup.com/WG21.html.

 - [Stroustrup 1994] Stroustrup, Bjarne.
 The design and evolution of C++.
 Pearson Education India, 1994.
   + In this book, Bjarne discussed the decision of the origin template design.

 ## Articles